open-goal/jak-project/README.md

 GOAL Runtime
 --------------
-The "runtime" will be a replacement for:
+The "runtime" will be a replacement for all of the C/C++ code of the original game.
+There is C/C++ code that runs on the main processor (EE) and the separate I/O processor (IOP).
-- The "C Kernel" which contains
+- The "C Kernel", which runs on the EE and contains
   - [ ] File I/O (for debugging, not used by retail game)
   - [x] Initialization to boostrap the GOAL Kernel and start the game engine
   - [x] Connection to compiler for debugging/live code patching